Crow’s Feet Wrinkles around the Eyes and What You Can Do About Them

 Collagen and elastin play a key role in maintaining skin integrity, helping it to look younger, smoother, healthier and more radiant.
 Stronger bones and sufficient fat stores also help keep your skin looking smooth and wrinkle-free.

 The decreased production of collagen and elastin hastens the older we get, however, giving the skin a duller, older and sagging appearance.
-This in turn leads to the formation of fine lines, deepening crevices and other skin imperfections including frown lines, wrinkles & hyper-pigmentation spots (sun spots, brown ‘liver’ spots and skin lesions).
+Of course, this leads to the formation of fine lines, deepening crevices and other skin imperfections including frown lines, wrinkles & hyper-pigmentation spots (sun spots, brown ‘liver’ spots and skin lesions).

-- Time and exposure to the elements including pollution and sun damage
+- Time and also exposure to the elements including pollution and sun damage

 - Lost collagen